 - The beneficiary or their partner can only make use of the gifting concessions under limited circumstances, such as where the gifted asset is received under a Will.

 - The $500,000 limit applies to all immediate family members combined.

 - The gifting concessions only apply to immediate family members who are of Age Pension age or Service Pension age and receiving a social security pension or service pension or veterans’ income support supplement.
 The concession does not apply to a person receiving certain other income support payments such as Newstart Allowance.

 - Capital gains or losses arising from assets gifted directly to an SDT for no consideration are disregarded for tax purposes.
 The exemption also applies to assets passing from a deceased estate to an SDT.

 Taxation of SDTs

 SDTs are largely taxed in the same manner as other types of trusts, such as family trusts.
 There is however a significant point of difference in that any unexpended income is taxed at the beneficiary’s marginal tax rate (MTR), rather than at the highest MTR.

-SDT’s are also able to access the capital gains tax (CGT) main residence exemption where the beneficiary’s home is held within the trustee.
+SDT’s are also able to access the capital gains tax main residence exemption where the beneficiary’s home is held within the trust.
 This exemption applies in certain circumstances where the SDT beneficiary passes away and the property is subsequently disposed of within two years of the beneficiary’s death.